Study Module in Supply Chain Management and Social Responsibility

 - attained at least 40 ECTS of the study module's courses, including the courses defined as mandatory for admission (these courses might change during the years - Hanken will take these changes into account when the applicant applies for admission)

-- these 40 ECTS need to be completed within two academic years (all courses need to be completed and registered on the applicant's transcript before the application time ends in the spring),
+- these 40 ECTS need to be completed within two academic years (all courses need to be completed and registered on the applicant's transcript at the latest 4.6.2022),

 - attained at least good as a GPA from the courses/40 ECTS (at least 70 out of 100/3 out of 5 on Hanken's scale),